Adityakafle/Pokemon_FastAPI/README.md

 # Pokemon API Project

-It is the project which provides REST API to fetch and filter Pokemon list , their name , type
+It is the project which provides REST API to fetch and filter Pokemon list , their name and type.

 ## Setup Instructions